Table of Contents

 God spoke to Abraham saying, “Get out of your country, from your family and from your father’s house, to a land that I will show you.
 I will make you a great nation…” (Genesis 12:1-2).
 Abraham was to be separated from the associations of his early life.
 The influence of heathen family and friends would interfere with the training which the Lord planned to give him.
 So he obeyed (Hebrews 11:8).
 And for his obedience, he became God’s friend (Isaiah 41:8).

 Moses spent 40 years in the solitude of the land of Midian (Acts 7:29, 30).
 God’s wisdom called him to become the leader of His people and spend many years in the humble work of a shepherd.
-The habits of watchfulness, of selflessness and tender care for his flock would prepare him to become the patient, longsuffering shepherd of Israel.
+The habits of watchfulness, of selflessness and tender care for his flock prepared him to become the patient, longsuffering shepherd of Israel.
 He had to unlearn what he learned in Egypt.
-In the desert, Moses met God at the burring bush (Exodus 3).
+And in the desert, Moses met God at the burring bush (Exodus 3).

 When Elijah was threatened by Jezebel, he ran away to the wilderness.
 There, “the Lord passed by, and a great and strong wind tore into the mountains…but the Lord was not in the wind; and after the wind an earthquake, but the Lord was not in the earthquake; and after the earthquake a fire, but the Lord was not in the fire; and after the fire a still small voice” (1 Kings 19:11,12).
-The prophet realized that not by bringing down fire from heaven, not by putting to death the prophets of Baal, but by a quiet work in which the Spirit of God would soften and subdue the hardened hearts of sinners (Isaiah 30:15).
+The prophet realized that seeking a close communion with God was not found by bringing down fire from heaven, not by putting to death the prophets of Baal, but by a quiet work in which the Spirit of God (Isaiah 30:15).

 The prophet Jeremiah called people to seek the Lord in solitude: “The Lord is good to those who wait for Him, to the soul who seeks Him.
 It is good that one should hope and wait quietly for the salvation of the Lord.
 It is good for a man to bear the yoke in his youth.
 Let him sit alone and keep silent, because God has laid it on him” (Lamentations 3:25–28).